ShettySach/ziplm/readme.md

 ```

 ### Todo
-- Add options to train on custom .txt file
 - Add options for other compression methods ( Currently supports only gzip )
 - Optimizations, accuracy and precision improvements